andreivoinea/Coin-Tosser/README.md

 ```
 npm run build
 ```
-Just run in the folder
+Just navigate to the folder and run
 ```
 jasmine
 ```